JoaoDias-223/JoaoDias-223/README.md

 I'm João, a brazilian software engineer hooked up on Kotlin and kinda addcited to CSGO.
 I'm also interested in Data Science and its application on the financial market.

-<sup> PS: If you wanna have fun with a really bad Reyna, hit me up on the game: mechamonkey22#3885 <sup>
+<sup> PS: If you wanna have fun with a really bad Reyna, hit me up on Valorant: mechamonkey22#3885 <sup>

 - 🌱 I’m currently learning Kotlin
 - 💬 Ask me about anything you want